Top 10 Best UX Books to Read for Aspiring Designers in 2025

 Overview: This informative book condenses decades of research in psychology into concepts and principles that may be applied in the design process to help understand user behavior and users' thought processes.

-The activity investigates the effects of cognitive biases, perception, memory, and motivation in utilizing products and interfaces, which is aimed at helping the designer gain a more accurate understanding of his audience’s thought processes.
+The activity investigates the effects of cognitive biases, perception, memory, and motivation on the use of products and interfaces.
+It aims to help the designer gain a more accurate understanding of his audience’s thought processes.

 Key Takeaways: Memory, attention, and motivation are human factors that are critical determinants of how successful the designer’s projects will be.
 Consequently, designers can design enjoyable experiences and help achieve the intended purpose.